Takuya Murayama

 Takuya Murayama (村山 拓哉, Murayama Takuya) is a Japanese former professional footballer who played as a right winger.

 Career

-He played at Kumiyama High School and Hannan University in Japan, before coming to Poland where, after playing half-season with Gwardia Koszalin, he joined Pogoń Szczecin and played three whole years with them.
+Murayama played at Kumiyama High School and Hannan University in Japan, before coming to Poland where, after playing half-season with Gwardia Koszalin, he joined Pogoń Szczecin and played three whole years with them.
 Next, he had a spell in Thailand where he played with Ratchaburi in 2016.

 In summer 2018 he was back in Europe, this time by signing with Serbian SuperLiga side FK Zemun.
-In January 2019 Murayama signed a contract with Hapoel Petah Tikva F.C. of the Israeli second tier league.
+In January 2019 Murayama signed a contract with Hapoel Petah Tikva of the Israeli second tier league.